andresguzco/andresguzco.github.io/content/home/experience.md

     location: Amsterdam
     date_start: '2023'
     date_end: ''
-    description: Working on a project for non-parametric forecasting of time-varying parameters of environmental variables using neural networks with Prof. Andre Lucas
+    description: Research on a project for non-parametric forecasting of time-varying parameters of environmental variables using
+    neural networks with Prof. Andre Lucas

   - title: Research Assistant
     company: Tinbergen Institute